US hits head of Iran's central bank with terror sanctions

 There was no immediate comment Tuesday night from Iranian officials.
 Iranian media initially reported the decision based on reports in the foreign media.

-The U.S. actions send an ominous warning to European capitals, still reeling from Trump's withdrawal from the deal the U.S., Iran and world powers struck in 2015.

-The European members of the deal — France, the U.K. and Germany — are trying to keep it alive without the U.S. Yet it's unclear that will be workable, because Trump has vowed to punish European companies that continue doing business with Iran despite re-imposed U.S. sanctions.
-On Tuesday, Iranian Foreign Minister Mohammad Javad Zarif was meeting in Brussels with the top French, British and German diplomats as the Europeans seek to keep Iran from bailing on the deal.
+The U.S. sanctions came as Iranian Foreign Minister Mohammad Javad Zarif was meeting in Brussels with the top French, British and German diplomats as the Europeans seek to keep Iran from bailing on the nuclear deal.
+The European members of the deal are trying to keep it alive without the U.S. Yet it's unclear that will be workable, because Trump has vowed to punish European companies that continue doing business with Iran despite re-imposed U.S. sanctions.

+Seif, a career banker, became the head of Iran's Central Bank in 2013 under President Hassan Rouhani, who shepherded the nuclear deal.
+Seif frequently visits Washington to attend meetings of the International Monetary Fund.

-Seif, as the central bank's governor, has helped guide Iran's economy through the web of sanctions in place on that country.
-In the aftermath of the 2015 deal, in which nuclear sanctions on Iran were lifted, Seid was a prominent voice complaining that Iran was still being kept out of the global financial system and not receiving the economic benefits it was promised in exchange for curtailing its nuclear program.
+He has helped guide Iran's economy through the web of previous sanctions placed on that country.
+In the aftermath of the 2015 international nuclear accord, in which nuclear sanctions on Iran were lifted, Seid was a prominent voice complaining that Iran was still being kept out of the global financial system and not receiving the economic benefits it was promised in exchange for curtailing its nuclear program.

+In a 2016 meeting of the Council on Foreign Relation in Washington, Seif said Iran achieved "almost nothing" from the deal.

 The Treasury said that Seif undermined the central bank's credibility by routing millions of dollars from the Quds Force, the expeditionary unit of Iran's hard-line Revolutionary Guards, to al-Bilad Islamic Bank, which is based in Iraq.
 Those funds were then used to "enrich and support the violent and radical agenda of Hezbollah," Treasury said.